Outsourcing software development: how not to fail

 Why Outsourcing Can Be Bad

 Both the advantages and disadvantages of outsourcing are not so easy to state clearly, due to different objectives that companies are looking to achieve using it as a medium.
 Still, along with the above-mentioned benefits, there are numerous risks and problems of outsourcing that companies should be aware of before engaging in this practice.
+So, here are a few reasons why outsourcing fails even in the most mature IT enterprises?

 IT outsourcing risks